David-Seis/Presentations/Solving DBA Problems with Powershell (100)/readme.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this workshop on *Solving DBA Problems with PowerShell*.
+Welcome to this workshop on *Intro to PowerShell Automation for the SQL Server DBA*.
 In this workshop, you'll learn The basics of Powershell, as well as basic and advanced automation strategies.

 The focus of this workshop is to understand how to increase the efficiency of DBA tasks.